kanikakasharma/learning-library/developer-library/converged-db-for-developers/cross-data-type/cross-data-type.md

 ## **STEP 5**: JSON with Spatial

-GeoJSON Objects: Geometry, Feature, Feature Collection GeoJSON uses JSON objects that represent various geometrical entities and combinations of these together with user-defined properties.
+GeoJSON Objects: Geometry, Feature, Feature Collection.
+GeoJSON uses JSON objects that represent various geometrical entities and combinations of these together with user-defined properties.
   - A position is an array of two or more spatial (numerical) coordinates, the first three of which generally represent longitude, latitude, and altitude.

-  - A geometry object has a type field and (except for a geometry-collection object) a coordinates field
+  - A geometry object has a type field and (except for a geometry-collection object) a coordinates field.

   - A geometry collection is a geometry object with type GeometryCollection.
 Instead of a coordinates field it has a geometries field, whose value is an array of geometry objects other than GeometryCollection objects.

-1. Compute the distance in KM from specific point to each Geometry.
+    Compute the distance in KM from specific point to each Geometry.
 This example selects the documents (there is only one in this table) for which the geometry field of the first features element is within 100 kilometers of a given point.
 The point is provided literally here (its coordinates are the longitude and latitude of San Francisco, California).
 The distance is computed from this point to each geometry object.
 The query orders the selected documents by the calculated distance.
 The tolerance in meters for the distance calculation is provided in this query as the literal argument 100.

     ````